YelloNox/YelloNox/README.md

 # 👋 Hi, I’m @YelloNolo

 Welcome to my GitHub profile!
 I'm a technology enthusiast and a wannabe cybersecurity expert.
-Also I am an expert in the ways of coffee, so you know.
+Also, I am an expert in the ways of coffee!
+Yeah, I cool like that :)

 ## Projects
 - **Homelab**